Analysis: Three Act Plot Analysis

-Bigger chickens out of robbing a white man, finds a job, is embarrassed by his employer’s daughter (Mary) and her boyfriend’s attempts to treat him as an equal, and accidentally kills Mary.
+Bigger chickens out of committing robbery, finds a job, is embarrassed by his employer’s daughter (Mary) and her boyfriend’s attempts to treat him as an equal, and accidentally kills Mary.
 He stuffs her body in the furnace to hide the evidence of his actions.

 Bigger makes plans to get ransom money from the Daltons, who are worried about their missing daughter.
 Mary’s body is discovered and Bigger flees, knowing the gig is up and his guilt will soon be known.
 He kills his girlfriend Bessie to keep her from talking to the police, then tries to hide from the men searching the city for him.
 Eventually he’s caught and taken to prison.